npmcdn-to-unpkg-bot/e-scheduler/README.md

 ## E-Scheduler

+(Currently on HOLD until more Angular 2 libraries are coming out.)

 This repo uses Angular 2 RC5 with Material 2 Alpha 7 and the 3.0 RC1 Router and leverages [Angular CLI](https://github.com/angular/angular-cli).